Photo © UPI/Landov

 - From 1970 to 2000, the IDDRC was located entirely at the Eunice Kennedy Shriver Center for Mental Retardation in Waltham, Mass.

-- It is one of 12 original Mental Retardation Research Centers (MRRCs) established under PL 88-164; its training and service partner, the University Center for Excellence in Developmental Disabilities (UCEDD) was established at about the same time.
+- The Shriver Center was one of 12 original Mental Retardation Research Centers (MRRCs) established under PL 88-164; its training and service partner, the University Center for Excellence in Developmental Disabilities (UCEDD) was established at about the same time.

 The Center’s founders, including Raymond Adams (far left in photo), Hugo Moser and Murray Sidman, designed and pursued a multidisciplinary program of IDD-relevant basic and applied biomedical, biobehavioral and behavioral science.
 The current program continues to pursue that agenda.